 Considering his form coming into the last playing of the tournament in London, he might have expected more from himself.
-The tall German, who has been forced to bat away questions about accusations of violence by a former girlfriend, had nevertheless come within a gnat’s whisker of winning the US Open, won two ATP250s in Cologne, and reached the final at the Paris Masters.
+The tall German, who has been forced to bat away questions about accusations by a former girlfriend, had nevertheless come within a gnat’s whisker of winning the US Open, won two ATP250s in Cologne, and reached the final at the Paris Masters.

 His problem was that, in his opener at the O2, he faced the man who beat him in Paris, new world No4 Daniil Medvedev.
 The equally tall Russian has a game not unlike Zverev’s big-hitting approach but with a little more bravado, a little more flat zip off both wings, and a little more tactical nous.

 Those qualities paid off for Medvedev in his 6-3, 6-4 win, though that score belied one of the most gruelling opening sets of tennis of 2020, a set of 73 points in just a little short of an hour.
 Both looked exhausted as they headed through the second set, but Medvedev rose in confidence and quality to close out his third win over the German in their last four matches.